• CHA Learning

 • Other HCC representatives/delegates as required by the Steering Committee

-• Co-Chairs to be on staggered 3-year terms.
+• Co-Chairs to be on staggered 2-year terms.

-• All other representatives on 3-year terms.
+• All other representatives on 2-year terms.
 Wherever possible, the Steering Committee should consider staggering terms to ensure continuity.

-• Terms may be renewed for a maximum of one additional term unless there are not sufficient nominations for the steering committee and/or a vacancy exists.
+• Terms may be renewed for a maximum of two additional terms (for a total of six years) unless there are not sufficient nominations for the Steering Committee and/or a vacancy exists.

-• Members may only serve in the co-chair role for one term.
+• Members may only serve in the Co-Chair role for one term unless as voted on by the Steering Committee to extend further.

-• Members will be sought from the HHRAC’s membership.
+• Members will be sought from the HHRAC’s full-membership in accordance with HHRAC’s Terms of Reference.

 1. Review and make decisions on nominations to the HHRAC (committee of the whole).

-2. Set agendas and annual/multi-year workplan for HHRAC in collaboration with HealthCareCAN staff and with input from the CEO.
+2. Set annual/multi-year workplan for HHRAC in collaboration with HealthCareCAN staff and with input from the CEO.

-3. Provide direction to Secretariat on meetings/events, speakers, etc.
+3. Provide direction to Secretariat on setting agendas, meetings, guests, events etc.

-5. Shall represent the voice of the HHRAC and facilitate communication on behalf of the HHRAC to the HealthCareCAN board for its consideration.
+5. Shall represent the voice of HHRAC and facilitate communication on behalf of HHRAC to the HealthCareCAN Board for its consideration.

-6. Facilitate communication on behalf of the HHRAC in making external “statements” on HHR issues/policies for provision to other bodies, stakeholders, agencies, or government.
+6. Shall represent HHRAC and communicate on behalf of HHRAC in making external “statements” on HHR issues/policies to other bodies, stakeholders, agencies, or government.

 Meetings